NOW AVAILABLE: Certified Payroll Reporting Full Service! Click here to learn more

 • Your company must offer minimum essential healthcare coverage to 95% of full-time employees and their dependents

-• Provide coverage that meets the minimum value (MV) requirement of covering at least 60% of the total cost of medical services.
+• Provide coverage that meets the minimum value (MV) requirement

 • The offer of coverage must meet the IRS’ affordability threshold.